 Steps in Making the Broccoli Casserole

 - To start, I added the broccoli florets to a pan of salted boiling water.
-As soon as the water started boiling again, I cooked the broccoli for 2 minutes.
+As soon as the water started boiling, I cooked the broccoli for 2 minutes.
 Then, I transferred the broccoli to a colander.
 I rinsed the broccoli with cold water to stop the cooking and let it drain well.

 - While the broccoli was draining, I heated the cream of mushroom soup and Velveeta cheese in a large saucepan over medium heat until the cheese melted.